Skip to page content

 You must have an adult to take you home and stay with you for 24 hours following the biopsy.
 You should avoid heavy lifting, exercise or straining for 24 hours.
 If you have any pain, you may take a mild pain relief such as paracetamol.
 You should not drive for 24 hours following the procedure.

-You should not travel by air for 6 weeks after a lung biopsy.
+You should not travel by air for 1 week after a lung biopsy.

 Are there any side effects?

 Not usually.
 You should spend the remainder of the day resting.
-If you notice any bleeding from the site or feel unwell, please contact your GP immediately.

-If you experience severe chest pain, shortness of breath or cough up large volumes of blood you should go to the Emergency Department immediately.
+If, after you leave the hospital, you experience severe chest pain, shortness of breath or cough up large volumes of blood you should go to the Emergency Department immediately.

 Often there is no other more safely accessible tissue to target which limits alternative options.